DanielleSucher/ItsyBitsy/README.md

 Clone this repository.

 Go to https://dev.fitbit.com/apps/new and register a new application.
-Make sure your application type is set to 'Desktop'.

-Create a file called 'env.yml' in this project's directory, and set it up with the values from your new Fitbit application and your account:

-\---
-rails_secret_token: SECRET_TOKEN_FOR_YOUR_RAILS_APP
-consumer_key: YOUR_FITBIT_CONSUMER_KEY
-consumer_secret: YOUR_FITBIT_CONSUMER_SECRET
+Set the following environment variables: RAILS_SECRET_TOKEN, FITBIT_CONSUMER_KEY, and FITBIT_CONSUMER_SECRET.

 run \`bundle install`

+Set up a daily cron of Heroku scheduler to run \`rake increment_daily_goals`

 Carry on as per usual with a Rails app.
-The incrementing should be set up to take place as a daily cron.